Stinger : Interactive Query for Hive

 - Smaller Footprint.
 Better encoding with ORCFile in Apache Hive 12 reduces resource requirements for a cluster.

-We’ve already seen customers whose clusters are maxed out from a storage perspective moving to ORCFile as a way to free up space while being 100% compatible with existing jobs.
+We’ve already seen customers whose clusters were maxed out for storage move to ORCFile as a way to free up space while preserving complete compatibility with existing jobs.

-Data stored in ORCFile can be read or written through HCatalog, so any Pig or Map/Reduce process can play along seamlessly.
-Hive 12 builds on these impressive compression ratios and delivers deep integration at the Hive and execution layers to accelerate queries, both from the point of view of dealing with larger datasets and lower latencies.
+Data stored in ORCFile can be read or written through HCatalog, so any Pig or Map/Reduce process works seamlessly.
+Hive 0.12 built on Hive 0.11’s impressive compression ratios and delivered deep integration at the Hive and execution layers, which further accelerated queries even over larger datasets.

 - Base Optimizations